Italian, Spanish debt premia fall to lowest since mid-2011

 Still, stubbornly low inflation in the euro zone and other major economies as well as promises by the Fed and the European Central Bank to keep interest rates low for a long period are expected to cap German and U.S. yields.

-Some analysts expect the ECB to ease monetary policy further, especially if falling excess liquidity levels in the banking system keep money market rates elevated.
+Some analysts expect the ECB to ease monetary policy further, especially if falling excess liquidity levels in the banking system keeps money market rates elevated.

-Eonia, the overnight euro zone bank-to-bank lending rate, ended 2013 at a two-year high of 0.446 percent due to seasonally thin liquidity.
-Analysts expected it to fall in coming days, but the extent of the drop could spark some speculation about further ECB monetary policy easing.
+Eonia, the overnight euro zone bank-to-bank lending rate ended 2013 at a two-year high of 0.446 percent due to seasonally thin liquidity.
+Analysts expected it to fall in coming days, but the extent of the fall could spark some speculation about further ECB monetary policy easing.

 DZ Bank strategist Christian Lenk does not expect the ECB to make any move in the near term, but says the central bank will continue to strike a soft tone, leading to a widening of the yield gap between Bunds and U.S. Treasuries.